fontsource/google-font-metadata/README.md

 - `-1, --v1` - Only validate APIv1.
 - `-2, --v2` - Only validate APIv2.
 - `-v, --variable` - Only validate APIVariable.

-##

-`npx gfm update-db` - [EXPERIMENTAL] This aims to move parsing away from the client and instead push updates to NPM as new versions, similar to [caniuse-lite](https://github.com/browserslist/caniuse-lite).
-It will soon be the preferred way to update the metadata as it removes the need to setup Google Credentials and skip the wait-time of long parses.

-## Other Notes

-Feel free to star and contribute new ideas that aim to improve the repository.
-Any suggestions or ideas can be voiced via an [issue](https://github.com/fontsource/google-font-metadata/issues).